 1. GET THE GEAR:

 • Tripod: Honestly, any sturdy tripod should do the trick.
-You don’t have to invest in something that costs $100, you just don’t want it dropping your camera.
-Last thing you want is to break a lens, or worse, breaking the mirror inside your dSLR!
-I use something like this, but these seem really cool for traveling.
+You don’t have to invest in something that costs $100, you just don’t want it dropping. your. camera.
+The last thing you want is to break a lens, or worse, breaking the mirror inside your dSLR!
+I use something like this, but these seem like a really cool investment for traveling.

 • Remote: I’ve said it before, but getting a camera remote was a game changer for me.
-A simple one from amazon should work fine, just double check it’s compatible with your camera model!
+Any simple one from Amazon should work fine, just be sure to double check it’s compatible with your camera model.

-• Camera + Lens: I use a Nikon d3300 and a 50mm lens for all the pictures you see posted on my blog.
-(If you’re in the market for a new camera set up, I’d suggest looking around holiday sales!)
-The body of the camera itself isn’t super important starting out, it’s really the lens, and even then you can make it work if you’re shooting in decent light!
+• Camera + Lens: I use a Nikon d3300 and a 50mm lens for all the photos you see posted on my blog.
+(If you’re in the market for a new camera set up, I’d suggest shopping around during holiday sales!)
+The body of the camera itself isn’t super important when you’re starting out; the lens is.
+Even then, you can make magic if you’re shooting in decent light!

 That said, you don’t really need any sort of crazy gear for blogging, you just need to worry about understanding what you’re working with.No instagram boyfriend??
 No problem!
 You can take photos all by yourself.Click To Tweet

 2. KNOW YOUR CAMERA: